slamora/brackets-wiki/Brackets-Server-Smoke-Tests.md

 1. Launch Brackets.
 Verify that the Brackets "Getting Started" folder is visible in the project panel and its index.html file is opened automatically.
 2. File > Open Folder... and browse to server root folder.

-* page with page relative paths
+* open page with page relative paths
-* page with site-root relative paths
+* open page with site-root relative paths without server
-* (optional?) server-side page
+* open page with site-root relative paths with server

 * make sure base url is clear
 * define base url with errors